GLOBAL MARKETS-Blow-out U.S. jobs growth buoys dollar, hits stocks and bonds

-LONDON, Oct 6 (Reuters) - Blow-out U.S. jobs growth figures on Friday compounded investor worries that Federal Reserve interest rates will stay elevated for longer or even rise further, sending the dollar higher and casting a pall over stocks and bonds.
+NEW YORK/LONDON, Oct 6 (Reuters) - A blowout U.S. jobs report on Friday sent the dollar higher and cast a pall over stocks and bonds as the data increased fears that interest rates will stay elevated for longer and stirred concerns the post-pandemic economy is in a new era.

+Nonfarm payrolls increased by 336,000 jobs last month, the Labor Department said, while data for August was revised higher to show 227,000 jobs were added instead of the previously reported 187,000.

+September's number was almost double the 170,000 forecast of economists polled by Reuters and shocked markets as they tried to understand whether a stronger-than-expected economy was really slowing and what it will now take to curb inflation.

 Simon Harvey, head of FX Analysis at Monex Europe, said the "monstrous payrolls" figures and upwards revision to the August numbers will support the dollar's advance.

-"Given the strength in today's employment figures, markets can't fully discount the probability of a Fed hike in the fourth quarter, even as it coincided with weaker wage data.
-That's likely to keep the greenback supported, especially against rate sensitive currencies," Harvey said.
+"Given the strength in today's employment figures, markets can't fully discount the probability of a Fed hike in the fourth quarter, even as it coincided with weaker wage data."

-Pre-data, the greenback =USD was already heading for a 12-week winning streak after hitting its best level in about 11 months earlier in the week.

-The euro, meanwhile, was heading for a record 12th week of declines against the dollar, compounded by the further gains by the greenback.

-Ten-year U.S. Treasury yields US10YT=RR rose to 4.88% after climbing 55 basis points in a five-week-long selloff that has dragged prices for Treasuries to 17-year lows, and capped the appetite for risk-taking worldwide.
+Stocks fell on Wall Street, with all 11 S&P 500 sectors initially lower, but later pared losses with the Nasdaq moving higher.
+The data led stocks to pare gains in European markets.

-After talk of oil hitting $100 a barrel, crude LCOc1 was down 0.4% at $83.72, thought still facing its steepest weekly decline since March, as markets worried that higher for longer rates would crimp global economic growth and hit fuel demand.
+After talk of oil hitting $100 a barrel, crude LCOc1 slid further and faced its steepest weekly decline since March.
+Traders are worried that higher for longer rates would crimp global economic growth and hit fuel demand.

 News that Russia's government was lifting a ban on pipeline diesel exports via ports also dampened oil prices.